 One of the more common moving mistakes is certainly the reluctance to label boxes.
 While it may take a few minutes at a time, in the long run, it saves tens of minutes, even hours.
 When unloading the moving truck, knowing what’s where can mean the difference between losing the whole day and enjoying the rest of the afternoon.
 Even better, labeling by room means that setting up your new home will take almost no effort.

 If you do the packing yourself, adopt the habit of carefully labeling each box.
 Be specific in your labeling.
 Instead of writing “Kitchen” on a label, write “Kitchen–Coffee Maker and Toaster.”
 You’ll be thankful you were specific when it’s Sunday morning at your new place and you’re scrambling through fifty boxes looking for the equipment you need to make breakfast.

-You’ll run into fly-by-night moving companies that offer tempting deals, but it’s possible to find a high-quality, cost effective Park Slope moving company that has been successfully moving New Yorkers for generations.
+You’ll run into fly-by-night moving companies that offer tempting deals, but it’s possible to find high-quality, cost effective moving companies NYC that has been successfully moving New Yorkers for generations.
 Experienced moving companies have tried-and-true systems and the experience to help make your move a success.
 Compare multiple offers and choose whatever works best for you.

 As you can see, you can easily avoid all of these top 10 moving mistakes.
 Some require some time and effort to prevent, but in the end, it’s worth it.
 To start planning your move, contact us at U.Santini.
 We’d like to put more than 80 years of moving experience to work for you.
 We’re the original cost effective Park Slope professional moving company, and we’ve been helping people move since 1930.
 Give moving quotes Brooklyn a call and get a free moving quote!
 Our family-owned business takes pride in being the best BBB movers in Brooklyn.
-To learn more about what we can do to help you with your move, contact us at 718-768-6778.
+To learn more about common moving mistakes and what we can do to help you with your move, contact us at 718-768-6778.